Skip to Content

 Tyne Bridge

-Newcastle is one of the liveliest cities in England, and somewhere you absolutely have to visit while you’re in the north of England!
+Newcastle is one of the liveliest cities in England, and somewhere you have to visit while you’re in the north of England!

 The biggest city in the North East has plenty of things to do.
 One of them is walking down Grey Street, which has been voted Britain’s best street twice by listeners of BBC Radio 4!

 If you visit during the summer, you can head to Tynemouth Beach, which isn’t far from the city centre.
-It’s a great beach to relax on a sunny day, or go surfing!

 Durham